Hebx/hedera-a2a-agents/docs/VIDEO_PITCH_SUMMARY.md

 > **Fifth**, our code is production-ready with comprehensive tests, documentation, and error handling.

+> **Sixth**, and this is a first - we've packaged everything as a production-ready SDK that developers can use immediately.

-> **Finally**, we've delivered 80+ files, 11 passing tests, and 21 documentation files - showing commitment to quality."
+> **Finally**, we've delivered 80+ files, 11 passing tests, 21 documentation files, and a complete SDK - showing commitment to quality and developer experience."

 ---

-### **PART 8: CALL TO ACTION (4:15 - 4:30)**
+### **PART 9: CALL TO ACTION (4:15 - 4:30)**

 > "You can try Hedron yourself:

+> **As a Developer:** Install the SDK: `npm install hedron-agent-sdk`

-> Clone our repository, run `npm install`, set up your environment, and execute:
+> **Or Clone the Repo:** Run `npm install`, set up your environment, and execute:
 > - `npm run demo:nft-royalty 150` for cross-chain x402
 > - `npm run demo:hbar-x402 10` for native x402
 > - `npm run demo:invoice-llm` for AI reasoning
 > - `npm run demo:supply-chain-fraud` for fraud detection

-> All our documentation is in the docs folder, and we're ready to answer any questions.
+> All our documentation is in the docs folder, including complete SDK guides.
+We're ready to answer any questions.

-> Thank you, judges! **Hedron** - autonomous agents, intelligent decisions, seamless settlements."
+> Thank you, judges! **Hedron** - autonomous agents, intelligent decisions, seamless settlements, now available as a production SDK."

 ---